Multidisciplinary Center for Infectious Diseases

 Profile

-• Strategic center of the University of Bern, established through generous funding from the Stiftung Vinetum
+• Strategic center of the University of Bern, established through generous funding from the Stiftung Vinetum.

 • Mission to facilitate the study and mitigation of healthcare, societal, ethical and economic risks from infectious diseases